Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/hai/sentiment-analysis.md

 ---
 title: Hornbill AI - Sentiment Analysis
-description: HAi Sentiment Analysis will analyse the sentiment of a request/ticket at the click of a button.
+description: HAi Sentiment Analysis will analyze the sentiment of a request/ticket at the click of a button.
 One fewer task for your agents.
 coverImage: /_books/servicemanager-user-guide/images/hai_cover.jpg
 layout: article-toc
 ---